nick-fields/retry/README.md

 # retry

-Retries a GitHub Action step on failure or timeout
+Retries an Action step on failure or timeout.
+This is currently intended to replace the `run` step for moody commands.

 ## Inputs